Yaya-Cout/Nwagyu/src/guide/apps/khicas.md

 ## Download

-You can download the Nofrendo app from this link: (choose the one corresponding to your calculator version, written on the back of your calculator)
+You can download the KhiCAS app from this link: (choose the one corresponding to your calculator version, written on the back of your calculator)

 - [KhiCAS N0110 and N0115](https://yaya-cout.github.io/Nwagyu/assets/apps/khicas.nwa)